 Bank of America Unlimited Cash Rewards vs. Capital One Quicksilver

-The Capital One Quicksilver comes as close to a “standard” flat-rate cash back card as you could expect, offering unlimited 1.5 percent cash back, a solid $200 sign-up bonus (after spending $500 within the first three months) and a still-decent 15-month 0 percent intro purchase and balance transfer APR (then 17.99 percent to 27.99 percent variable APR; 3% fee on the amounts transferred within the first 15 months or at a promotional APR that Capital One may offer you at any other time.
+The Capital One Quicksilver comes as close to a “standard” flat-rate cash back card as you could expect, offering unlimited 1.5 percent cash back, a solid $200 sign-up bonus (after spending $500 within the first three months) and a still-decent 15-month 0 percent intro purchase and balance transfer APR (then 19.99 percent to 29.99 percent variable APR; 3% fee on the amounts transferred within the first 15 months or at a promotional APR that Capital One may offer you at any other time.
 No fee for amounts transferred at the Transfer APR).
 (See Capital One Quicksilver's Rates and Fees).
 Comparatively, the Bank of America Unlimited Cash is a stronger card thanks to its lower ongoing APR, decent benefits and potentially higher cash back potential with the Preferred Rewards program.
 The Quicksilver has a slight advantage in specific use cases, such as abroad and online, since it doesn’t charge foreign transaction fees and offers virtual credit card numbers.
 (See Capital One Quicksilver's Rates and Fees)

 The clincher for whether you should consider the Unlimited Cash card is whether you bank with Bank of America and would qualify for Preferred Rewards status.
 Unlimited 2.62 percent cash back would be the best flat-rate cash back rate on the market, but many cardholders may not qualify for Gold status, let alone Platinum Honors to reach that rate.
 If you don’t have the account balances needed to qualify for at least Platinum status, there are a few 2 percent flat-rate cash back cards that will earn you more cash back on all of your spending, such as the Wells Fargo Active Cash® Card (earns 2% cash rewards).